GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 The [`User-Agent` string](https://developer.mozilla.org/docs/Web/HTTP/Headers/User-Agent)
 is an HTTP request header which allows servers and networks to identify the application, operating system (OS), vendor, and / or version of a user agent.
-Currently, the `User-Agent` is shared on every HTTP request and exposed in JavaScript.
+Historically, the `User-Agent` was shared on every HTTP request and exposed in JavaScript.
 {% endAside %}